SNS-JU/6gxr-u-web-portal/README.md

 **6. Use the unified secret key in the settings file of North portal.**

 ## Setup database for North web portal
-7. Go to settings file and set your Database parameters.
+7. Go to settings file and set your Database parameters and then:
 ```
 python manage.py makemigrations
 python manage.py migrate